 We serve clients regardless of:

-- Whether you have reported the abuse to the police or others
+- Whether you have reported the abuse to police or others.

 How do I apply for free legal assistance?